Damar-Code/Comparative-Machine-Learning-Models-to-Assessing-Landslide-Susceptibility_R/README.md

 Morphological feature is the one of important factor to predict the landslide susceptibility, besides of the climate, geological, and anthropogenic aspect.
 Previous study using many features, such as slope, elevation, aspect, distance to drainage, profile curvature, topographic wetness index, stream power index and others.
 Therefor this study try to identify which morphological feature that becomes significant factors.

 ## STUDY AREA
-Study area in this study area have mountainous terrain cover different tree mountains in the middle east of Java Island there is, Anjasmoro-Arjuno-Welirang.
-Developing machine learning is required the training data for the learning and validation purposes.
-Along 2017-2022 all of landslide data as a training data have been compiled 650 landslide data occurrences from Google Earth Imagery, field observation, and from government data.
+This study area have mountainous terrain, cover different tree mountains in the middle east of Java Island there is: Anjasmoro, Arjuno, and Welirang.
+Developing machine learning models is required the training data for the learning and validation purposes.
+There are 650 landslide data occurances along 2017-2022 as the training data, compiled from Google Earth Imagery, field observation, and from government data.
 Beside that 650 non-landslide also compiled as training data, considering the geomorphological feature.

 ![Trainingdataset_bar chart](https://user-images.githubusercontent.com/60123331/211179341-66efbfde-51e3-4995-b411-b93191aadcfc.png)